lewagon/dotfiles/06-Projects/README.md

 - Dress rehearsal: rehearsal for final demo with the staff only, the day before Demoday.
 Be prepared!
 - Demoday: THE BIG DAY.
 Everyone is here!
 Press, VCs, your family!
 Smash it!

+## Projects Instructions

+You will find instructions guiding you through projects, that you must read every time you sign in on Kitt before rushing in the code!
+You will find project management best practices, coding advice and resources, and guidance to be on time and prepared for every milestone during the projects module.

+Before anything, let's make sure you kick-off your project the best possible way :rocket:

 ## Morning lectures

 During the first week, you will still have morning talks on advanced topics.
 Here is the program for morning lectures: